StephenKairu/Phase-1-Independent-Project/README.md

 * Javascript - which was used to add interactivity to the website.

-* It has incorporated fetching ofthe sample images and comments from public APIs i.e. Pexels and jsonplaceholder.
+* It has incorporated fetching of the sample images and comments from public APIs i.e. Pexels and jsonplaceholder.

 ## Reference
 * Materialize CSS